web-cdn/todo-astra-jamstack-netlify/README.md

 # JAMStack + Netlify + Astra + Cassandra Example 📒
-This is an example React Todo application using a [DataStax Astra](https://astra.datastax.com/register) free tier database.
+This is an example React To-Do application using a [DataStax Astra](https://astra.datastax.com/register) free tier database.

-The project interacts directly with the database from the React frontend and can be deployed to Netlify for free with a few clicks.
+The project interacts directly with the database from the [ReactJS](https://reactjs.org/) frontend and can be deployed to [Netlify](https://www.netlify.com/) for free with a few clicks.

+Contributor(s): [Sebastián Estévez](https://github.com/phact), based on the work of [Jake Luciani](https://github.com/tjake/todo-astra-react-serverless/)

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DataStax-Examples/todo-astra-jamstack-netlify) [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/DataStax-Examples/todo-astra-jamstack-netlify)

+## Objectives
+* Provide a fullstack development example using Astra as the storage backend

+## How this works
+Once the Astra credentials are provided, the necessary tables are created in the database.
+The webservice will be available on port 8080 once the application has been deployed.

+[JAMstack](https://jamstack.org/) is a big leap forward in how we can write web applications that are easy to write, deploy, scale, and also maintain.
+Using this approach means that newly created content is rendered from a content API, while a static render of it is being built into the site for future.

+Deploying a static web application on [Netlify](https://www.netlify.com/) allows us to reaps the benefits and not having to rely on our own webserver; it will also handle the Astra user credentials for us.

 ## Getting Started Paths:
 1. [Run the app locally](#running-on-your-local-machine)
 2. [Run the app on Gitpod](#running-on-gitpod)